fhwang/admin_assistant/website/design_principles.markdown

 admin\_assistant is opinionated in its own way, much of which has to do with picking the most safe default behavior possible.

-* The `destroy` action is turned off by default, since the decision to allow a way to erase production data should be taken seriously.
+* The `destroy` action is turned off by default, since the deletion of production data should never be enabled without a careful consideration of what that means for the overall system.
 * Date selects and datetime selects in forms are blank by default, not the current date or time.
 This helps avoid a situation on models with many fields where dates and datetimes can be set by accident, changing the site's behavior in unexpected ways.
 The current date or time is usually not a useful default, anyway.